ircv3/ircv3-specifications/core/capability-negotiation.md

 was clarified to limit capability values to the `LS` and `NEW` subcommands.

-Previous versions of this spec did not link to the `cap-notify` specification (nor note the fact that it is automatically enabled for clients that enable CAP Version 302).
+Previous versions of this spec did not link to the `cap-notify` specification (nor note the fact that it is automatically enabled for clients that enable CAP version 302).
 The specification now includes the `cap-notify` spec and lets authors know about the implicit enabling of this capability.

 Previous versions of this spec mistakenly missed `<nick>` between `CAP` and `NEW`/`DEL` subcommands,